HIT-ImmunologyLab/PhageTailFinder/README.md

 - [Contributors](#contributors)
 - [License](#license)
 ## Introudction
 PhageTailFinders is an effective tool to predict phage tail protein based on hidden Markov model.
 The reliability of this tool has been tested, and the results have good accuracy and low error rate.
 At the same time, compared with other tools, the prediction speed of this tool is faster and the effect is better.The standalone version of the whole tool is built and good visualization results are provided.
-The Python program combining multiple steps is also concentrated in a script file, which is convenient for users to use the multi-phage batch prediction provided in the tool and can also provide more results and more accurate rules for researchers to use.
+The Python program combining multiple steps is also concentrated in a script file, which is convenient for users to use the multi-phage batch prediction provided in the tool.
 ## Requirements ##
-The source code is written by python3.
-In addition, several tools have been applied in DBSCAN-SWA.
-Among these, Prokka requires installtion by users. <br>
+The source code is written by python3. <br>
 First, please install the following python packages:

 1. numpy